-Researchers at KU Leuven in Belgium have developed a technique to make sheep produce new antibodies simply by injecting the DNA building blocks.
+Researchers at KU Leuven have developed a technique to make sheep produce new antibodies simply by injecting the DNA building blocks.
 This approach is much cheaper and more efficient than producing antibodies industrially and administering them afterwards.
 The study in animals with a similar size as humans brings us a step closer to the clinical use of antibody gene therapy.

 Antibodies are a natural and important part of our immune system.
 They protect us against foreign intruders in the body, such as viruses or bacteria.
 Additionally, in the past couple of years, researchers have been developing antibodies in the lab to use as a treatment for infectious diseases or cancer, among others.
 Most immune therapies, for example, use antibodies.
 However, their production requires industrial bioreactors that can hold tens of thousands of litres of material.
 It is a complicated and expensive process, and the resulting medicines can cost up to hundreds of thousands of euros per year.